-Additionally, each group is expected to report their progress on the project in the form of a short presentation every Monday in class.
-These presentations are graded with 1% of the grade each, for a total of 7%.
-During the first of these presentations, on January 14, each group is given 10 minutes to introduce its members and provide three to five short (one to three sentences) pitches for possible games.
-Subsequent presentations will be limited to a maximum of 5 minutes per group, and not all group members are expected to speak.
-Additionally, on February 18, each group will be given extra time to talk about any problems they have identified in their prototype and how they plan on fixing them.
+Additionally, each group is expected to create a simple website (e.g. by using github pages) to document their progress and report their progress on the project in the form of a short presentation every Tuesday in class.
+These presentations are graded with 0.5% of the grade each, for a total of 7%.
+During the first of these presentations, on August 20, each group is given 10 minutes to introduce its members and provide three to five short (one to three sentences) pitches for possible games.
+Subsequent presentations will be limited to a maximum of 5 minutes per group, and not all group members are required to speak.
+Additionally, on November 11, each group will be given time to talk about their prototype, and will play another group's prototype and give constructive feedback.